-My main areas of interest are anxiety and depression and mood disorders; bereavement, grief and loss; childhood bullying; complex trauma; domestic abuse; childhood sexual abuse; historic sexual abuse; low self confidence; identity; post traumatic stress disorder (PTSD); stress and work-related stress.
+My main areas of interest are anxiety, depression and mood disorders; bereavement, grief and loss; childhood bullying; complex trauma; domestic abuse; childhood sexual abuse; historic sexual abuse; low self confidence; identity; post traumatic stress disorder (PTSD); stress and work-related stress.

-My counselling practice integrates a number of theoretical models.
-I aim to help people develop their experiences meaningfully.
 I work by building a therapeutic relationship grounded in courage, creativity, warmth, compassion, and honesty.
-You will be encouraged to trust in your intuitive ability and together, we will work through the issues bringing you to therapy, building your confidence to make the changes you want to make.
+You will be encouraged to trust in your intuitive ability and together, we will work through the issues which brought you to therapy, building your confidence to make the changes you want to make.

-When you give yourself time and space to be heard, and when someone truly listens, talking can help you feel connected, valued, whole, and respected.
+When you give yourself time and a confidential space to be heard, and when someone truly listens, talking can help you feel connected, valued, whole, and respected as an individual.